-Try to ask a question to elicit a response from the client and it is one of the best ways to improve the sales process.
+Try to ask a question to elicit a response from the client; it is one of the best ways to improve the sales process.

-For example, if you are selling a shampoo, you might inquire about the prospect’s current shampoo.
+For example, if you sell shampoo, you might inquire about the prospect’s current shampoo.
 Is their existing shampoo suitable for their hair or promoting hair loss?
 How can your shampoo help them avoid hair loss?

-You can give them a shampoo sample as a gift, which will allow them to learn more about your product.
+You can give them a shampoo sample as a gift, allowing them to learn more about your product.
 This is known as the product approach.

-If you want to make a better impression on your prospect, you might give them a gift, which is known as a premium method.
+If you want to make a better impression on your prospect, you might give them a gift, known as a premium method.

 You actively illustrate how your product is best for the client and how it may benefit them in many ways.

-The presentation should be tailored to the customer’s needs, explaining how well the product satisfies their needs.
-It’s best to focus on it and make it the most pleasing presentation of your career.
+The presentation should be tailored to the customer’s needs, explaining how well the product satisfies them.
+It’s best to focus on it and make it the most pleasing career presentation.

 Your presentation may be through PowerPoint and include videos about your product.
 But it doesn’t always have to be that way.
 Depending on the customer’s choices, it can happen in person, by email, phone, or live chat.